amandeepmittal/amanhimself.dev/content/posts/resolve-merge-conflicts-with-git-rebase.md

 ## Solution: Resolve conflicts with git rebase

 Using `git rebase` in the `feature-branch` allows to bring changes from the `main`, and resolve the merge conflicts.
-Then, I can use VSCode (which has a Resolve merge conflict editor and is pretty handy) and push the changes back to my feature branch.
+Then, I can use VS Code (which has a Resolve merge conflict editor and is pretty handy) and push the changes back to my feature branch.
 Once the conflicts are resolved, I can merge my branch into the `main` without any issues which will make GitHub happy.

 ### 1: Fetch the latest changes from the main